Morphology and syntax

 Sentence structure: Phrases, clauses, arguments, and modifiers

 Clauses are a step up in complexity from phrases.
-A clause is a group of words that contains a subject and a predicate, and can stand on its own as a complete sentence.
+A clause is a group of words that contains a subject and a predicate.
 There are two types of clauses: independent clauses and dependent clauses.
 Independent clauses, such as “I ran”, can stand alone as a complete sentence, while dependent clauses, such as “if I ran”, cannot.

 Word order typology